AntonKjellberg/developmental-trajectories/README.md

 ## Data

-The data is sensitive information and is not provided here, but it can be acquired through COPSAC.
+The data is sensitive and not provided here, but it can be acquired through COPSAC.

 - dada2_gtdb_2021_11_18.RData: Output phyloseq from the dada2 pipeline.
 ASV matrix is counts
 - exposures.RData: Sample metadata on key enviromental factors